 Persimmon Lane is home; my home.
 It's mud-pies, tire swings, and tree climbing.
 It's the place where my boys (and girl) run and play; it's where we call home.
 You can regularly witness our Golden Retriever mutt (named Fetch) chasing squirrels or Ruby, our Aussie, catching (or should I say attempting to catch) a Frisbee.
-If you've been here for a photo session, you know that my cats, Tom and Lucky, hang around and greet everyone with a meandering curiosity.
+If you've been here for a photo session, you know that my cats, Tom, Lucky, or little Hobbes hang around and greet everyone with a meandering curiosity.
 During the summer, you'll find my husband on his mower.
 With 5 acres, it's quite the hobby for him.
 I love planting flowers and laying in the hammock every chance I get!
 Occasionally we will sit around the bonfire and do absolutely nothing...and if I'm honest - I live for those moments with my family because like most busy large families, those moments are few and far between.
 Psst...we've also had a few small weddings here (it's one of our best kept secrets and it's a gem of a location!)

 This farmhouse, built in 1920, felt like a pipe dream.
 We never thought we would find an affordable gem of a home in such a sweet, loving, generous community.
 We searched and searched for a home with a "bigger yard" and spent 3 years tirelessly looking at homes in planned neighborhoods.
 Our plan got derailed twice when our two youngest boys were both born at 29 weeks - Eighteen months apart.
 Still, we held onto the dream of "a house with a bigger yard" and eventually we found our path.
 We always wanted neighbors, but also craved space for our kids to run and play, so the minute I saw this home, I just knew it was meant to be.
 I fight back tears every time I think about it.
 If you know about Justin and I, you know that we spend a lot of time sprucing up the property and home to make it our own.
 We cherish our home and I am always proud to welcome my clients to share a little piece of our happiness when they visit.
 If you want to take a deeper dig into our renovations and see what we've accomplished here at Persimmon Lane, you can join this Facebook Group.
 I wanted a simple way to upload photos to share.